xandayn/ESON/README.md

 ### An Easy Java JSON parser

 The goal of ESON is to be a simple and easy to use JSON parser.
 Nothing more, nothing less.
+ESON requires Java 8 and also uses a language level of 8.

 ##Example: